The dynamics of the TRAPPIST-1 system in the context of its formation: Introduction

 The convergent migration of planets in quasi-circular orbits generally results in first-order MMRs \citep{LeePeale2002,CorreiaEtal2018}.
 However, in the TRAPPIST-1 system, the innermost two planet pairs are near second or even third order MMRs.
 Conceivably, the innermost two planet pairs were near 3:2 MMR just after planet formation because it is the first order MMR closest to the current period ratio, whereafter the inner three planets separated from each other. \cite{LinEtal2021} presented an analytical model in which Earth-mass planets in discs around low mass stars end up in first order MMRs chain.
 However, they did not investigate the deviation from first order MMRs for the inner three planets. \cite{ColemanEtal2019}, using a population synthesis approach where planets form at arbitrary locations, observe several cases that have separated inner planets after planet formation and disc dispersal.
 However, the corresponding 3BRs are inconsistent with the observation.
 It is likely that a more specific, subtle mechanism operated to shape the dynamical structure of the inner planets.

 There are several ways to separate planets away from first-order MMR.
 In two-planets systems, divergent migration in the disc can drive planets away from MMRs, e.g., by magnetospheric rebound \citep{LiuEtal2017} or by adjusting the zero net torque location using a migration map approach \citep{WangEtal2021}.
-In the absence of a gaseous disc, stellar tidal dissipation can reduce the eccentricities of planets, to divergently migrate planets away from exact MMR \citep{LithwickWu2012,BatyginMorbidelli2013}.
+In the absence of a gaseous disc, stellar tidal dissipation can reduce the eccentricities of planets, and divergently migrate planets away from exact MMR \citep{LithwickWu2012,BatyginMorbidelli2013}.
 In multi-planet systems connected by 3BR, divergent migration, as well as tidal dissipation, can separate planets with each other maintaining 3BR relationships \citep{CharalambousEtal2018,PapaloizouEtal2018}.
 In particular, \cite{PapaloizouEtal2018} obtain the observed configuration of TRAPPIST-1 planets purely using stellar tidal dissipation.
-However, their initial conditions arbitrarily lie close to the present state, raising the question of how their initial state did materialize.
+However, their initial conditions arbitrarily lie close to the present state, raising the question of how their initial state did materialize. \cite{TeyssandierEtal2021} find that the observed high order resonances can be reproduced only with a smooth inner disc edge, but even then it is a rare simulation outcome.

 The goal of this paper is to connect the present long-term dynamical behaviour of the TRAPPIST-1 planets to their formation in the planet-forming disc.
 Our model consists of two steps.
 In the first step, a chain of first-order MMRs is set up in the proto-planet disc.
 Planets sequentially form and migrate inward one after the other.
 Migration ceases at the disc's inner edge.
 The second step involves the separation of the inner b/c/d subsystem until the observed period ratios are reached.
+For this stage, we distinghuish between late infall, where planets b and c fall in the cavity after the first step has completed, and early infall, in which planets b and c cross the disc edge upon their arrival.
 After the disc disappears, long-term tidal dissipation further expands the planet system modestly, helping to finally achieve the observed resonant configuration.